-The Council receives most of its funding from federal and state agencies.
+The Council receives most of its funding from federal and state agencies and local taxes.
 Because of this, the source of income for the Council is rather steady.
 However, some of the Council's grants and contracts are contingent upon the level of service provided by the Council, and therefore, revenues may vary from year to year.
+Despite COVID-19 issues, there have been no significant changes to the funding levels or terms of the grants and contracts.
 The Governor's Office of Elderly Affairs (GOEA) has approved the Council's budget for fiscal year 2023-2024.
 There are no plans to add or delete any significant programs for next fiscal year.

-The Board of Directors considered the following factors and indicators when setting next year's budget, rates, and fees.
+The Board of Directors considered COVID-19 issues and the following factors and indicators when setting next year's budget, rates, and fees.
 These factors and indicators include: